Schkar/The_unbelievable_mechanisms/README.md

 Final project for Coder's lab course.<br>
 Simple "The incredible machines"-like game made entirely in HTML (Canvas) with JS and CSS (SASS) <br>

+Whole application is written by me, including physics engine (no external libraries used!)

 Project in moderate stage of development (v.0.8.5).
 <br>
 <!-- <br>https://schkar.github.io/The_unbelievable_mechanisms/ -->